ffflora/ncov-visualization-qingdao/README.md

 Visualizations include but not limited to:

-- heatmap of diagnosed cases in Qingdao
+- Heatmap of diagnosed cases in Qingdao
 - Migration trend from other cities to Qindgao
 - Scatter plot of hospitals that treat ncov in Qingdao
 - Data Analysis dashboard on stats